Paralysed and using an Amateur Radio

 There are a few applications out there that allow you to use this radio via your PC.

-After a lot of playing around I selected the HAM Radio Deluxe software.
-There is a free version and a paid for version.
+After a lot of testing I selected the HAM Radio Deluxe software to control my radio.
+There is a free version and a paid-for version.
 I liked it so much that I actually purchased the software.
 This has the advantage of more features and better support.

 So what can I do on my radio?

-As this suggests I am able to hold a conversation with someone.
+As the heading suggests I can have a conversation with someone.
 Depending on the frequency and propagation that person could be 2 miles away or 5000 miles away.
 It can get quite addictive trying to see how many countries and how far you can actually get.
-At the time of writing this I have spoke to over 30 countries and covered thousands of miles.
-I’ve made quite a few good friends, some down the road and some one other continents.
+At the time of writing this, I have spoken to over 30 countries and covered thousands of miles.
+I’ve made quite a few good friends, some down the road and some on other continents.

 This mode enables you to send text or pictures to other people.
 It is kind of like text messaging but again with far more bells and whistles.
 This mode is fantastic for me as I can get all my messages ready in advance.
-For example if the person is in Italy I send them a nice message in Italian.
+For example, if a person is in Italy I send them a nice message in Italian.
 I’ve been to Italy many times and really like the country.
-I also can’t resist mentioning the Formula One to them.
+I also can’t resist mentioning Formula One to them.

 I have already taken my second exam and now have an intermediate licence.
-This gives me more transmit power, think of it is going to volume 11 🙂 However this isn’t really required as the first licence gives you plenty of capabilities.
+This gives me more transmit power, think of it as going to volume 11 🙂 However, this isn’t really required as the first licence gives you plenty of capabilities.